mlyszczek/embedlog/readme.md

 Logger written in **C89** targeting embedded systems.
 It's main goals are to be small and fast.
 Many features can be disabled during compilation to generate smaller binary.
-Ammount of needed stack memory can be lowered by adjusting maximum printable size of single log message.
+Amount of needed stack memory can be lowered by adjusting maximum printable size of single log message.
 Altough logger focuses on embedded systems, it is general **c/c++** logger that can be used in any application.
 Implemented features are:

 * printing to different outputs (simultaneously) like:
-    * syslog
+    * syslog (very limited, works on *nuttx* for now)
     * directly to serial device (like /dev/ttyS0)
     * standard error (stderr)
     * file (with optional log rotate, and syncing to prevent data loss)
+    * automatic file reopening on unexpected events (file deletion, SD remount)
     * custom routine - can be anything **embedlog** just calls custom function with string to print
 * appending timestamp to every message